The why is on the floor

 See every field observation as it happens

-You've felt this problem.
+You've felt this.
 You've just never had a name for it.

 01